SEKOIA-IO/documentation/docs/xdr/features/investigate/query_builder.md

 ## Build your query

-Start by selecting a table to query in `From` clause and use the `Add clause` button to refine your query.
+Select a table to query in the `From` clause and use `Add clause` button to refine your query.

 ![clauses](/assets/operation_center/events/qb-clauses.png){: style="max-width:100%"}